ora-io/zkgraph/README.md

 ```bash
 npm run exec-local -- {block_id}
 ```

+Note: If using Ethereum Mainnet endpoint then its block 17633573 emits the event `Sync(uint112,uint112)` as specified in src/zkgraph.yaml so when you run `npm run exec-local -- 17633573` it outputs that 1 event matched.
+The same block number on another network like Goerli may not have emitted that event, so it may be necessary to find a block where it did (if at all) or deploy your own smart contract to a network that emits an event and then add that event to src/zkgraph.yaml with it configured to use that network.

 Note: If using Ethereum Goerli Testnet then replace the `block_id` above with a block from https://goerli.etherscan.io/blocks